The Clear

 She even sent away for graduate school brochures for me to

-I had no intention to give up the dancing, at least not
+However, for my part, I had no intention to give up the dancing, at least not

-for the moment.
+going to take me.
 Tonight was important because

 could really be.
 I was thrilled she was having such a good time.